IoSonoDue2/AOHW-24-HERF/README.md

 After building the project, program and run the FPGA with the generated files.

 #### For Kria KV260:
-1. Connect the Kria KV260 board to your Kria KV260 with pynq installed.
+1. Connect to your Kria KV260 with pynq installed.
 2. Create a folder `<folder_name>/` on the board in `/home/root/jupiter_notebooks/` (this path can vary according to your installation of pynq)
 3. Move the files generated in the `<export.zip` and `data_gen` executable compiled on kria in this folder.
 In particular you need to obtain the following structure:
    ```